 To add an image to your post, you have two options: you can either attach your image to the post (uploading it to our server in the process), or you can link to an image that is already hosted elsewhere.
 WARNING: many photo hosting sites do not allow this type of embedding, so make sure yours does before trying it.

 To attach an image to a post, either drag the file (or files) to the gray bar at the bottom of the post-editing screen that says "Drag files here to attach", or click the "choose files..." link just to the right of that area.
+Note: the drag-and-drop feature does not seem to work for Android tablets or phones.

 To display an image hosted elsewhere, click the "Insert other media" button in the lower right corner of the post editing area and choose "Insert Image from URL."
 Paste in the URL for your photo.
 If you want to reuse an attachment you used earlier, select the "Insert existing attachment" and then select the attachment you wish.